gganchi/Guyon-Ganchi---Sports-Analytics-/README.md

 # About Me
 Hello, my name is Guyon Ganchi and I am currently a student at IU Indianapolis studying sports analytics.
-While I do specialize in basketball, specifially the NBA, I'm also familiar with other sports and always willing to learn more as well as to diversify my technical skillset.
+While I do specialize in basketball, specifially the NBA, I'm also familiar with some other sports and always willing to learn more as well as to diversify my technical skillset.
 I currently work with the IU Indy women's basketball team providing the team analytial insights ranging from team and individual performance to opponent scouting.

 # Projects Worked on:
-- 2025-26 NBA MVP Prediction: Developed a predictive model (XGBoost) that outputs a .csv file displaying the odds of a NBA player winning the 2025-26 NBA MVP.
+- 2025-26 NBA MVP Prediction: Developed a predictive model (XGBoost) that outputs a .csv file displaying the odds of a NBA player winning the 2025-26 NBA MVP as of 11/28/25.
 - Salary Determination of a NBA Free Agent: Created a logistic regression model to predict a NBA free agent's salary based on the 2017 NBA collective bargaining agreement.

 # Technical Skills: